Auto Repair Shop Owner's Daily Dose 63: Faith Struggles (Faith)May 17, 2020

 Faith Struggles by Rick White, President 180BIZ

 Today is our faith edition as it is a Sunday.
-I want to talk about couple of struggles that I have with faith.
+I want to talk about a couple of struggles that I have with faith.
 Yes, I have struggles.
-We all do, don't we?, I have two struggles.
+We all do, don't we?
+I have two struggles.

 - The first struggle I have is understanding that God doesn't want me to be a slave.
 He doesn't want me to think of myself as a piece of worm crap.
 He wants a relationship with me.
 He wants me to have a relationship with him.
 I have found the only way to do that is to surrender myself.
 When I'm able to let go and realize there's nothing I can do or deserve this relationship.

 And it's hard because this is somebody that I don't see.
 It's somebody that I must read about.
 And the hardest part for me really is that surrender.
 I am used to being in control, which we all know, now especially, is such a fallacy.
 Yes, you have opportunities.
 Yes, you had a business in mind, and you created it.
 But where did that come from?
 Where did the situations and events line up?